t-fbd/Ti/README.md

 Ti - A Kilo fork
 ====================================

-This is solely being used as a learning tool.
-If you notice anything in the comments that sounds wrong or can be worded better please let me know.
+This is solely being used as a learning tool and isn't intended to be used in lieu of a well established text editor.
-The code is littered with a ridiculous amount of comments to help me with the learning process.

 Keeping true with the original Kilo project, the SLOC for this project is aims to stay under 1024 lines.
 Currently sitting at ~1010 lines according to sloc, but theres plenty of refactoring that can be done.